Blog article

 What is considered a dangerous debt-to-GDP ratio?

 Research suggests that debt-to-GDP ratios above 77% begin to negatively impact economic growth for advanced economies.
-The US currently sits at 121%, well above this threshold.
+The US currently sits at about 122%, well above this threshold.
+However, the US benefits from the dollar's status as the global reserve currency, which provides more flexibility than most countries have.

 How does US debt compare to other countries?

-The US debt-to-GDP ratio of 121% is high but not the highest globally.
-Japan leads at ~235%, followed by Greece at 155-160%, and Italy at ~140%.
-However, the US benefits from the dollar's reserve currency status.
+The US debt-to-GDP ratio of ~122% is high but not the highest globally.
+Japan leads at roughly 255%, followed by Greece at about 160%, and Italy at approximately 140%.
+However, the US carries the largest total dollar amount of debt of any country in history at nearly $39 trillion.

 Can the US grow out of its debt like after World War II?

-Unlike the post-WWII period, current demographic trends (aging population) create structural spending increases that make "growing out" of debt much more difficult.
-Social Security and Medicare costs will rise from 9.1% to 11.5% of GDP by 2035.
+Unlike the post-WWII period, current demographic trends (aging population) create structural spending increases that make growing out of debt much more difficult.
+Social Security and Medicare spending is projected to rise from 9.1% of GDP to 11.5% by 2035.
+The CBO projects debt held by the public will rise to 120% of GDP by 2036, not decline.

 What happens if the US can't service its debt?

 A US default would be unprecedented and catastrophic for global markets.
-However, the more likely scenario is gradual erosion of fiscal flexibility, higher borrowing costs, and potential loss of the dollar's privileged status over time.
+The more likely scenario is a gradual erosion of fiscal flexibility, higher borrowing costs, and potential loss of the dollar's privileged status over time.
+In May 2025, Moody's downgraded the US credit rating from AAA to Aa1, the first downgrade since 1917, reflecting concerns about long-term fiscal sustainability.